 Apple iPad (10th Generation) – The Basic Tablet

 - Features: Cheapest iPad model, up to 256GB storage

 - Suitable for: Tablet beginners, pupils and students

-The Apple iPad as a basic model is available since September 2021 in the now 9th generation.
-The model is aimed primarily at beginners and young people who want to get into the tablet portfolio of the company from Cupertino as inexpensively as possible.
+The Apple iPad as a basic model was updated in October 2022 to the now 10th generation.
+Here, the model is aimed primarily at beginners and young people who want to get into the tablet portfolio of the company from Cupertino as inexpensively as possible.

-If you are looking for an inexpensive entry into Apple’s tablet world, you will still do quite well with the base model.
+If you are looking for a cheap entry into Apple’s tablet world, you will still do quite well with the basic model.
 The installed chip is fast enough to handle everyday tasks.
-Thus, anyone who uses the tablet for watching videos, taking (handwritten) notes or working can use it without hesitation.
+Thus, users who mainly use the tablet for watching videos, taking (handwritten) notes or working can use it without hesitation.

 Apple iPad Mini (6th generation) – The little all-rounder

 - Features: Compact size, faster chip, higher compatibility